- What is TIN and TRN?

-- The program will generate a mesh of the whole terrain,bounded by the surveyor points.
+- The program will generate a mesh of the whole terrain, bound by the surveyor points.

 To increase the accuracy of this method, you can do the following:

-- You can increase the Grid Cluster to a bigger value ( such as 5,000,000).
-Grid Cluster determines how many surveyor points to be used in the program.
+- You can increase the Grid Cluster (MiTS 1)/Element Count (MiTS 2) to a bigger value ( such as 5,000,000).
+Grid Cluster/Max.
+Survey Points determines how many surveyor points to be used in the program.
 The higher the grid cluster value is, the more surveyor points used.

-- You can also increase the Mesh Element Size to a bigger value ( such as 120).
+- You can also increase the Mesh Element Size/Element Count to a bigger value ( such as 120).
 The higher this value is, the finer the mesh is.

 - You can also change the Meshing Method to “TIN” to ensure the most exact interpolation.
 See below for more information.

-The most exact interpolation technique is always TIN method (Meshing method=”TIN”), this is because TIN method is using the surveyor point itself as the element point to construct the mesh, unlike “Controlled By Size” method.
+The most exact interpolation technique is always the TIN method (Meshing method=”TIN”), this is because the TIN method is using the surveyor point itself as the element point to construct the mesh, unlike “Controlled By Size/TRN” method.

-You can also increase the grid cluster, when using TIN method in order to increase the accuracy of the interpolation.
+You can also increase the grid cluster/max.
+Survey points, when using the TIN method in order to increase the accuracy of the interpolation.
 The bigger this grid cluster value is, the more surveyor points will be used in TIN, so, more accurate!